UlmApi/verbundkarte/README.md

 ![This is what it looks like in QGIS](screenshot.png)

+# This map has been deprecated (for years)

+While creating this map by hand was a fun exercise, I never came around to maintaining it and keeping it up to date – which is arguably the most valuable part of such a project.
+Fortunately, the late Alexey Valikov aka highsource picked up on the idea and maintained [his Verbundkarte at highsource/verbundkarte](https://github.com/highsource/verbundkarte).

+## Historic description

 **What is this?** – I could not find a decent machine-readable(!) map of all transit authorities in Germany (_nb, the German [Verkehrsverbund](https://de.wikipedia.org/wiki/Verkehrsverbund) system is a rather unique beast, see [Pucher and Kurth 1995 for reference](http://www.sciencedirect.com/science/article/pii/0967070X9500022I)_)

 While Wikimedia Commons has a [pixel-based map](https://commons.wikimedia.org/wiki/File:Karte_der_Verkehrsverbünde_und_Tarifverbände_in_Deutschland.png), I wanted something GeoJSONy that can be used with Leaflet or something like that.